FreeFeed/landing/faq.md

 **A:** BetterFeed is an add-on for FreeFeed which improves the interface and provides additional features.
 For example, it is possible to like comments and quickly switch between several accounts.
 To install BetterFeed please follow the instruction on the add-on's site: https://github.com/davidmz/BetterFeed2#betterfeed2
 It has a bunch of options in the right column which will be available upon installation.
-You can ask any questions about BetterFeed at [[ https://freefeed.net/betterfeed | @betterfeed ]].
+You can ask any questions about BetterFeed at [@betterfeed](https://freefeed.net/betterfeed).

 It is FreeFeed's add-on with a bunch of cool features and options.
-You can read more on them [[ https://freefeed.net/welcome/adaaee33-aff7-4c44-b0c1-5d7b0f7058fc | here ]].
+You can read more on them [here](https://freefeed.net/welcome/adaaee33-aff7-4c44-b0c1-5d7b0f7058fc).

 ---